Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 How do we order the hardware?

 Together with our sales staff and our external partners we can help in ordering everything.
-Just keep in mind we are a software company, and so in general we do not offer hardware support, and so you should use a local IT company to set up the equipment and to support it as you go, or if you have a local IT department, they should also be able to assist on the POS hardware.
+Just keep in mind we are a mainly software company, and so in general we do not offer hardware support, and so you should if possible use a local IT company to set up the equipment and to support it as you go, or if you have a local IT department, they should also be able to assist on the POS hardware.

 We will always do our best to help you getting the best possible setup!